 Nanking Cherries are a tart cherry that many love to use in their kitchen in multiple ways.
 It is important to note that these cherries do not last as long as some of their counterparts, so using them quickly or canning them is important.

 Many people love to use Nanking Cherries to create juices and syrups that savor the tart fruit flavor without worrying about how long the cherry skin will last before it starts to shrivel.
-These cherries are smaller than a lot of cherries you see in the grocery store today, so it can often be more work to pit these cherries before they are used.
+These cherries are smaller than many cherries you see in the grocery store today, so it can often be more work to pit them before they are used.

 The Ando Cherry/Nanking Cherry tree is also a very common fruit to be used in meads or wines and allows you to experiment with a variety of recipes every summer.

-Birds absolutely love to snack on these tart fruits as well, so if you have extra fruit, you can leave them to the birds to devour with ease.
-Dwarf Cherry trees are loved by various animals as a steady habitat as well, so if you don’t want wildlife in your tree, you will need to thin out dead branches.
+Birds also love to snack on these tart fruits, so if you have extra fruit, you can leave them to the birds to devour with ease.
+Various animals love Dwarf Cherry trees as a steady habitat, so you must thin out dead branches if you don’t want wildlife in your tree.

 What is the History of Nanking Cherries?

 Nanking Cherry trees are originally from Asia, and they go by a ton of different names.
-Nanking Cherry trees are also referred to as bush cherries, Manchu cherry, mountain cherry, and even dwarf cherries.
+Nanking Cherry trees are also called bush cherries, Manchu cherry, mountain cherry, and even dwarf cherries.

 The Nanking Cherry shrub was first introduced into the country in the late 1800s which came from China and had been growing strong ever since.